 - How Can I Determine If the Doctor’s Equipment Is Up-To-Date?

 Call the office and ask.
 Make sure the clinic provides a blade-free procedure, which allows the surgeon to create, via computer, a customized flap that is uniform thickness to the natural curvature of your cornea.
 That leads to a better physical recovery and lessens the chance of infection.

-At Griffin Eye Center, ophthalmic surgeon Dr. Neil Griffin uses the most advanced lasers for speed, accuracy and safety to complete LASIK procedures that produce the best outcomes.
+At Griffin Eye Center, ophthalmic surgeon Dr. Neil Griffin uses the most advanced lasers for speed and accuracy to complete LASIK procedures that produce the best outcomes.